Nuveen Churchill Direct Lending (NCDL)

 AI Analysis | Feedback

-Kenneth Kencel has served as Chief Executive Officer, President, and Chairman of the Board of Nuveen Churchill Direct Lending Corp.
-(NCDL) since December 2019.
-He has also been the President and Chief Executive Officer of Churchill Asset Management (Churchill) since 2015.
-Kencel has over 35 years of experience in leading private credit investment businesses.
-He previously served as a Managing Director of The Carlyle Group and was President and a Director of TCG BDC, Inc. (Carlyle's publicly traded business development company).
-Prior to Carlyle, he founded and was President and CEO of Churchill Financial Group.
-He also served as Head of Leveraged Finance for Royal Bank of Canada and as Head of Indosuez Capital.
-Kencel helped found the high-yield finance business at Chase Securities (now JP Morgan Chase) and began his career at Drexel Burnham Lambert in Mergers & Acquisitions.
+Kenneth Kencel has served as Chief Executive Officer, President, and Chairman of the Board of Nuveen Churchill Direct Lending Corp. since December 2019, and as President and Chief Executive Officer of Churchill Asset Management since 2015.
+With over 35 years of experience, he has led various private credit investment businesses.
+Previously, Mr. Kencel was a Managing Director of The Carlyle Group, where he also served as President and a Director of Carlyle Secured Lending, Inc., a publicly traded business development company.
+He founded and was President and CEO of Churchill Financial Group.
+His career also includes roles as Head of Leveraged Finance for Royal Bank of Canada and Head of Indosuez Capital, a middle market merchant banking and asset management business.
+Mr. Kencel was a founder of the high-yield finance business at Chase Securities (now JPMorgan Chase) and started his career in the Mergers & Acquisitions Group at Drexel Burnham Lambert.
+Churchill Asset Management, which Mr. Kencel founded in 2006 as a private equity-backed credit shop, was sold to Carlyle five years later.
+In 2015, he led the group's spinout in partnership with TIAA's Nuveen.

-Shai Vichness serves as Chief Financial Officer and Treasurer of Nuveen Churchill Direct Lending Corp.
-He also holds the position of Senior Managing Director and Chief Financial Officer of Churchill Asset Management.
-Previously, as Managing Director and Head of Senior Leveraged Lending for Nuveen, Vichness was responsible for initiating Nuveen's investment program in middle market senior loans and was directly involved in the launch of Churchill as an affiliate in 2015.
+Shai Vichness serves as Chief Financial Officer and Treasurer of Nuveen Churchill Direct Lending Corp. and as a Senior Managing Director and Chief Financial Officer of Churchill Asset Management.
+Prior to this, he was Managing Director and Head of Senior Leveraged Lending for Nuveen, where he was responsible for initiating Nuveen's investment program in middle market senior loans and was directly involved in the launch of Churchill as an affiliate in 2015.

-Randy Schwimmer, Senior Managing Director, Head of Origination & Capital Markets
+Mat Linett Senior Managing Director, Head of Senior Lending

 AI Analysis | Feedback